Wilhelm Pfeffer: Academic career

 In 1873 he was appointed professor of pharmacology and botany at the University of Bonn, followed by professorships at the Universities of Basel (from 1877) and Tübingen (from 1878), where he also served as director of the Botanischer Garten der Universität Tübingen.
 In 1887 he became a professor at the University of Leipzig and director of its botanical garden.

-He was elected a member of the Royal Swedish Academy of Sciences in 1897.
+He was elected to honorary membership of the Manchester Literary and Philosophical Society, in 1894, to membership of the Royal Swedish Academy of Sciences and an International Honorary Member of the American Academy of Arts and Sciences in 1897, an International Member of the United States National Academy of Sciences in 1903, and the American Philosophical Society in 1909.

 Scientific work

 Pfeffer was a pioneer of modern plant physiology.
 His scientific interests included the thermonastic and photonastic movements of flowers, the nyctinastic movements of leaves, protoplastic physics and photosynthesis.
 In 1877, while researching plant metabolism, Pfeffer developed a semi-porous membrane to study the phenomena of osmosis.
 The eponymous "Pfeffer cell" is named for the osmometric device he constructed for determining the osmotic pressure of a solution.

 During his tenure at Leipzig, Pfeffer published an article on the use of photography to study plant growth.
 He wanted to extend the chronophotographic experiments of Étienne-Jules Marey (1830-1904) by producing a short film involving the stages of plant growth.
 This "movie" would be filmed over a period of weeks by frame-at-a-time exposure taken at regular spaced intervals.
 Later, time-lapse photography would become a commonplace procedure.